ilhaammulia/movie-api/README.md

 **Body:**

     {
         "title": "The Pope's Exorcist",
         "release_date": "2023-04-05",
         "language": "English",
-            "genres": ["Horror", "Mystery"],
+        "genres": ["Action", "Horror"],
-            "vote_average": 7.4,
-            "vote_count": 619,
         "popularity": 5089.969,
-            "synopsis": "Father Gabriele Amorth, Chief Exorcist of the Vatican, investigates a young boy's terrifying possession and ends up uncovering a centuries-old conspiracy the Vatican has desperately tried to keep hidden.", "budget": 18000000,
+        "synopsis": "Father Gabriele Amorth, Chief Exorcist of the Vatican, investigates a young boy's terrifying possession and ends up uncovering a centuries-old conspiracy the Vatican has desperately tried to keep hidden.", }
-            "revenue": 65675816,
-            "runtime": 103,
-            "tagline": "Inspired by the actual files of Father Gabriele Amorth, Chief Exorcist of the Vatican.", "companies": ["SSS Entertainment", "21 Laps Entertainment"]
-        }

 **Response:**